MichaelLedger/SPMTest/README.md

 Note: There is a critical cross-dependency bug affecting many projects including [RxSwift](https://github.com/ReactiveX/RxSwift?tab=readme-ov-file) in Swift Package Manager.
 We've filed a bug (SR-12303) in early 2020 but have no answer yet.
 Your mileage may vary.
 A partial workaround can be found [here](https://github.com/ReactiveX/RxSwift/issues/2127#issuecomment-717830502).

+**For my project it work great.
+In build settings for main app in chapter build options I change `Enable Testing Search Path` from `NO` to `YES`.
+I think, that is allow to find path to XCTest framework and use necessary symbol.**

 ```
 // swift-tools-version:5.0